-Summary
+1. Summary

-The application seeks approval of reserved matters following the grant of outline planning permission in 2016 (Ref: DC/14/4193/OUT) for the development of "Outline Application with all matters reserved apart from access for up to 150 new dwellings (including affordable housing), associated infrastructure, open space and up to 3ha of employment land (comprising uses within use class B1 (including starter units) and use class B2)" on land surrounding Waveney Swimming Pool situated on the South side of Bungay.
+1.1 The application seeks approval of reserved matters following the grant of outline planning permission in 2016 (Ref: DC/14/4193/OUT) for the development of "Outline Application with all matters reserved apart from access for up to 150 new dwellings (including affordable housing), associated infrastructure, open space and up to 3ha of employment land (comprising uses within use class B1 (including starter units) and use class B2)" on land surrounding Waveney Swimming Pool situated on the South side of Bungay.

-This application relates to the residential phase of the development (150 dwellings) which also includes 3 no. B1 units.
+- 1.2 This application relates to the residential phase of the development (150 dwellings) which also includes 3 no. B1 units.
 The matters under consideration relate to the detailed design of the development in terms of access, layout, appearance, landscaping and scale.
 Access was partially considered during the outline application in so far as the vehicular access to the site already exists and the suitability of this was found to be acceptable.
-Access to the employment phase of the development was also dealt with at outline stage.

-Since the grant of planning permission and during the process of considering this application a new local plan covering the former Waveney Area of East Suffolk Council has been adopted which allocates this and adjacent land for the purposes of residential development and employment uses within Policy WLP5.2.

-This application is before the Planning Advisory Panel as it was deferred from planning committee on 20 February 2020.
+Access to the employment phase of the development was also dealt with at outline stage. - 1.3 Since the grant of planning permission and during the process of considering this application a new local plan covering the former Waveney Area of East Suffolk Council has been adopted which allocates this and adjacent land for the purposes of residential development and employment uses within Policy WLP5.2. - 1.4 This application is before the Planning Committee as the application was deferred from both the Planning Advisory Panel of the 21 April 2020 and prior to that from the planning committee of 20 February 2020.